Cameo’s events management is now available.

 - can be done directly in Cameo for in-person or phone reservations (for the latter, you would need to have a means of taking customer-not-present payments or trust payment would be made on arrival), or

 - in a customizable bookings form embedded in your main website (like other Cameo forms).
-You can have the form apply to a specific event, perhaps linked from a page describing the event, or for groups of events of different kinds, or the form can start with choosing the event (event choice not yet available in the form at time of writing).
+You can have the form apply to a specific event, perhaps linked from a page describing the event, or for groups of events of different kinds, or the form can start with choosing the event.

 - Both venues and events can specify details, including descriptive text and a thumbnail image, so that attractive event listings can be generated automatically.

 - Except when done anonymously, bookings and actual attendance can be tracked so you can use the attendees lists (with their permission, of course) to send follow up emails to generate further interest.

 As for forms and lists, there will be a video tutorial available before long.
 Help is also available in the separate sections and in the main Cameo help page.